ietf-wg-dnsop/draft-ietf-dnsop-domain-verification-techniques/draft-ietf-dnsop-domain-verification-techniques.md

 Providers MUST validate that a random token in the TXT record matches the one that they gave to the user for that specific domain name.

+### Using RFC1464 to Store Arbitrary String Attributes

+The Authenticated Transfer Protocol (atproto) is used for federated social media applications.
+An example is how Bluesky uses this:

+    _atproto.bsky.app.
+IN  TXT "did=did:plc:z72i7hdynmk6r22z27h6tvur"

+FIXME - change to example.app ?

+More details can be found here {{ATPROTO}}.

 ### Metadata For Expiry {#metadata}